nicholasneo78/image-scraper/README.md

-# image-scraping
+# Image Scraper

-A conventional way of scraping images from search engines
+A conventional way of scraping images from search engines.